Guidance

 We need to listen to caregivers' views about how they think tamariki and rangatahi are enjoying activities and seek feedback on their observations of how they are participating and if they are making friendships and enjoying their peers while participating in play and recreation.

-Views of whānau, hapū and iwi
+Views of family, whānau, hapū and iwi

-Talking with whānau about their aspirations for their tamariki and rangatahi is critical to ensuring plans reflect their views and this keeps them connected and engaged with te tamaiti.
+Talking with whānau or family about their aspirations for their tamariki and rangatahi is critical to ensuring plans reflect their views and this keeps them connected and engaged with te tamaiti or rangatahi.
 The All About Me plan captures these aspirations – for example, whānau, hapū and iwi for a rangatahi want him to be able to speak on marae, engage in pōwhiri and participate in kapa haka.
 It is very important we ensure rangatahi know about these aspirations held for them and, with their agreement, we support and engage them in these activities.
 The plan could include significant whānau, hapū and iwi members taking responsibility to guide the rangatahi through these activities.

 Who provides support